 - Research – Engage in research activities that build and strengthen the health and well-being of individuals and communities.

 The MSN programs provide comprehensive academic instruction in an interactive online community.
-In addition to the online community of learners approach, students come together with faculty and fellow nurses in a one-week, 3-credit hour residency each academic year on the main campus in Spring Arbor, Michigan.
+In addition to the online community of learners approach, students come together with faculty and fellow nurses in a three-day, 3-credit hour residency each academic year on the main campus in Spring Arbor, Michigan.
 The residency is designed to provide personalized learning opportunities that prepare students for successful online interaction and clinical or practicum experiences.

 The preceptored practicum associated with application level learning takes place in the student’s respective communities.
 The MSN program offers graduate nursing education in one of three areas of concentration: Academic, Business, or Clinical.

 Academic – Master of Science in Nursing (MSN/Edu) – A 38-credit hour, two year degree program that includes a 3-credit hour educational practicum in both traditional and distance teaching methodologies, as well as a 2-credit hour project thesis.
 The concentration prepares students in the nurse practitioner program to apply principles of the educator in various settings related to health care whether it is in a school of nursing, in-service education, or community health.